harrishudson/CFRender/README.md

 Also refer to the abovementioned 'Axes' property that may need to be manually set if the netCDF is missing 'Axis' X and Y attribute information.

+#### getCellValue(DataVariable, DimensionFilter, X, Y)
+Will lookup a cell value for a given X and Y dimension.
+Here, normally X would map to Longitude and Y would map to Latitude.
+The data variable name will need to be passed in and if there are any unbound dimensions - then a DimensionFilter must also be provided.
+May be useful for doing value lookups from say a map click for example.

+#### generateCaches(XYprojectionFunction)
+Refer to the Advanced section for details relating to caching.
+This function generally does not need to be used except possibly in the context if you were to use web-workers to parallelise image rendering.
+This function will generate both an extentCache and a projectionCache from the given XYBounds for dimensions that have been ascertained to represent map dimensions (ie, Lon and Lat).
+This can be done to pregenerate caches when renderings of related grids may subsequently be done.

 ## CFUtils